 Of course, with a smaller tank capacity you will have to fill it more often if you plan to do larger jobs.

-For large driveways or gardens that need a lot of care and maintenance, a larger tank will save you time as it won’t need refilling as frequently.
+For large driveways or gardens that need a lot of care and maintenance, a garden sprayer with a larger tank will save you time as they won’t need refilling as frequently.
 Keep in mind that a larger tank will add a considerable amount of weight to the unit when full.

 A 12 L knapsack sprayer can weigh in the region of 15 kg when full of water (given that the unit itself also weighs something to begin with).